 Meet the Team

-Owen is Manager for the entire Autism AIM service, including Bradford and Craven Autism AIM, Leeds Autism AIM and the Autism AIM – Mental Health Equity Project.
+Eloise is Service Manager for the whole Autism AIM service – including Bradford and Craven Autism AIM and Leeds Autism AIM.

 Coordinator